isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2026-08-23-post-Marriage & Parenthood Measures at National Day Rally 2026.md

 and expand the infant educator workforce.
 More details will be shared when ready.</p>
 <hr>
-<p><a href="https://cms.isomer.gov.sg/sites/pmo-nptd/resourceRoom/media-centre/resourceCategory/press-releases/editPage/2026-08-23-post-Marriage%20%26%20Parenthood%20Measures%20at%20National%20Day%20Rally%202026.md#_ftnref1" rel="noopener noreferrer nofollow" target="_blank"><u>[6]</u></a> Working
+<p><sup>[6]</sup>Working main applicant refers to the mother (or single father
-main applicant refers to the mother (or single father for divorced, separation or widowed cases) who works at least 56 hours per month.
+for divorced, separation or widowed cases) who works at least 56 hours per month.
 This includes full-time, part-time and freelance work arrangements.</p>